Guidelines for Submitting Funding Requests

 - Deliver sustained benefit and have the potential to bring long-term value to the industry.

 An application for funds will be considered by the appropriate OWB committee at the direction of the Board’s Chairperson.
 The Board’s committee structure reflects its three primary areas of responsibility:

 Research spending priorities are reviewed annually by the industry through the OWB’s Standing Committee on Research (OWSCR) and specific viticulture or enology project proposals are evaluated by OWB’s Research Committee, as indicated above.

 Education and learning programs for the industry are under the review of OWB’s Education Committee consisting of Board members, staff and industry volunteers who design and deliver those programs via the Oregon Wine Symposium and other forums such as live webinars.

 Marketing & Communications and promotional initiatives are developed and executed by staff working closely with Board members and the OWB’s Marketing Committee comprised of industry volunteers.
-OWB has identified three strategic priorities that guide its annual marketing planning and budgeting:
+OWB has identified two strategic priorities that guide its annual marketing planning and budgeting:

-If a non-profit organization, institution or individual is interested in submitting a funding proposal supporting the Oregon Wine Board’s priorities as outlined above, the request should be delivered to the Wine Board Chair or the Executive Director.
+If a non-profit organization, institution or individual is interested in submitting a funding proposal supporting the OWB’s priorities as outlined above, the request should be delivered to the Oregon Wine Board Chair or the Executive Director.
 Upon receipt it will be evaluated for consideration by the appropriate OWB committee.
 That committee may request additional information from the applicant as necessary and will assess the proposal’s value.
 The committee will then determine whether to present it to the full Board of Directors at the next regularly scheduled Board meeting following the committee’s decision.
 The applicant will then be informed of the status of their request.

 Any organization receiving OWB funding is expected to comply with the terms of the award including periodic progress reports to the appropriate committee and a final return-on-investment analysis presented to the Board’s Finance Committee.